 By José Alberto Hermosillo

 “The Boy, The Mole, The Fox and The Horse” is an animated short film about love, friendship, and kindness.
-This thought-provoking adaptation is nothing less than a masterpiece.
+This thought-provoking adaptation is truly a masterpiece.
+Evocative, environmental, poetic, and artistic animation creates the feeling of watching a watercolor painting or a Rembrandt.

 “The Boy, The Mole, The Fox and The Horse,” produced by J.J.
 Adams and Woody Harrelson, is directed by Peter Baynton and Charlie Mackesy, adapted from Charlie Mackesy’s bestseller by Jon Croker and Charlie Mackesy himself.